PA Breweries updates NY Breweries updates VMDDC Breweries updates

 Comments

-Abbey Wright BC -- NEW Upstate OPEN 7/15/06: Visited the Valley Inn today.
+Abbey Wright Brewing/Valley Inn -- NEW Upstate OPEN 7/15/06: Visited the Valley Inn today.
 Details to come; for now?
 Good beer, worth a stop.
 Bart's an experienced homebrewer and ready-to-rock jack of all trades, working on the old system out of Red Bell's fabled Manayunk brewpub.
 I tried all four beers and a porter from the tank; all were plenty drinkable, the Irish red was pretty damned good.

 6/20/06: